Chronic Fatigue Syndrome

 Scientists have several theories proposed to trigger CFS which include viral infections including Epstein-Barr virus, heavy metals intake from food and environment, overwork, stress, poor working of the immune system and even hormonal imbalances.
 Regardless, we still do not fully understand this illness.

-Chronic fatigue syndrome is hard to diagnose and many people live with this fatigue for years without realising that they have it.
+Symptoms of Chronic fatigue syndrome is hard to diagnose and many people live with this fatigue for years without realising that they have it.
 There are no laboratory tests to confirm CFS and diagnosis is arrived at only after everything else has been ruled out including side effects of any drugs being taken.
 A patient has to have a minimum of four out of eight symptoms and these must have persisted for at least six months.
 The symptoms of chronic fatigue syndrome include:

 - Inability to concentrate & impairment of short term memory